mbmachado/MATA85-Icia/README.md

 ### Running the app for Development

-- To check if the application is running, run the following command:
+- To check if the application is running, execute the following command:

 ```
   npm run dev